armchair-traveller/sashui/README.md

 - Update search logic after above refactor
 - Radio Group (low priority in favor of `<input type="radio">`s)
 - Disclosure (low priority in favor of `<summary>`)
-- Possibly use inspiration for more components in libs like Radix UI and Chakra UI, just checking behavior & attributes (excluding data prop), ignoring code... a sort of one-stop shop for renderless APIs.
+- Possibly use inspiration for more components in libs like Radix/Chakra/Shadcn, just checking behavior & attributes (excluding data prop), ignoring code... a sort of one-stop shop for renderless APIs.
 - Plans to include and expose basic, but robust action utitilies e.g. portals/clickOutside.

 Components that won't be added to the library (likely because there're [great alternatives](https://mem.ai/p/T3lpS4DgJm4fGLBxnBoj)): Popover, tooltip.